UPPMAX/naiss_file_transfer_course/docs/evaluations/20250905/README.md

   When I encountered issues,
   he worked with me to find solutions and provided his support.

-## Say something about Richèl he can improve:
+## Say something about Richèl he can improve

 - Nothing
 - Would be nice to hear more in depth explanations in the breakout rooms,